membase/ns_server/README.markdown

 ## Running

-After building everything via top level makefile you'll have membase-server script in your $REPO/install/bin (or other prefix if you specified so).
+After building everything via top level makefile you'll have couchbase-server script in your $REPO/install/bin (or other prefix if you specified so).
 You can run this script for normal single node startup.